 Acts of service is the other primary love language for my sweetheart.
-I figured this out by noticing how he most often expressed his love for me, though it took a conflict for it to dawn on me.
+I figured this out by noticing how he most often expressed his love for me, though it took some conflict for it to dawn on me.

 Unless, of course, it is done as an act of service for someone (me) who wanted it done.
 The conflict came when he finished the job, and my response was something like, “great, thanks.”
 (In my mind the box was checked and we could move on).

-It took him asking me two or three times to come look at it, and subsequent references to it, for me to catch on that this was an act of service (or love).
+It took him asking me two or three times to come out to look at it, and subsequent references to it, for me to catch on that this was an act of service (or love).
 I got it.

 For couples, non-sexual touching is incredibly important for those who feel connection and love through physical closeness.
 Hugs, hand-holding, sitting close, stroking their hair, or leaning into a snuggle is like air to their lungs.

 6. Give them something, especially something meaningful.

 As I mentioned before, this was an area I had to be purposeful about with my husband.
-It was hard for me to overcome my thinking that fulfilling practical needs was an appropriate gift.
+It was hard for me to overcome my thinking that fulfilling practical needs were an appropriate gift.

-I was the one who was fine with garage doors for our anniversary; he would have no part of that.
+I was fine with garage doors for our anniversary; he would have no part of that.
 Then there was the Christmas I suggested we use the money for our gifts and give it to a local charity.
 He is a generous man, but that was not happening either.

-7. Practice loving often, every chance you get.
+7. Practice loving often, beyond special occasions.